Coarse-to-fine Q-Network with Action Sequence for Data-Efficient Robot Learning

 Experimental Results: Overview

-CQN-AS achieves consistently outperforms various RL and BC baselines such as CQN, DrQ-v2+ (which is highly-optimized variant of DrQ-v2), SAC, and Action Chunking Transformer (ACT).
+We study CQN-AS on 45 robotic tasks from BiGym and RLBench on demo-driven RL setup.
+CQN-AS achieves consistently outperforms various RL and BC baselines such as CQN, DrQ-v2+ (which is highly-optimized variant of DrQ-v2), and Action Chunking Transformer (ACT).
+In particular, CQN-AS significantly outperforms other demo-driven RL baselines on humanoid control tasks, where the value learning is more challenging.